harrislapiroff/chromamine.com/src/posts/calling-the-first-dance-in-a-community.md

 By contrast, at this dance, the organizer is deliberately trying to establish a community of regular dancers and – while dancers have come first and foremost to _have fun_ (the ultimate priority of any evening of contra dancing!) – they were also there expecting to do some _learning_.
 I tried to program somewhere in between a ONS and a beginner-heavy contra dance and be strategic about my teaching:

-- I opted to forego a beginner lesson and teach over the course of the evening
+- I opted to forego a beginner lesson and teach entirely during walkthroughs over the course of the evening
 - I started with some basic mixers and barn dances that could be done without much trouble
 - I progressed to simple contra dances...
 - Starting with one that is "neutral" – i.e., it doesn't have two roles in any way that matters...